Bangladesh national cricket team: 20th century

-Several East Pakistan-based sides played in Pakistani domestic cricket prior to Bangladesh's declaration of independence of 1971—the East Pakistan cricket team fielded three players who later played ICC Trophy matches.
+Several East Pakistan-based teams played in Pakistani domestic cricket prior to Bangladesh's declaration of independence in 1971—the East Pakistan cricket team fielded three players who later played ICC Trophy matches.
 In 1977, Bangladesh became an associate member of the International Cricket Council (ICC).
 Bangladesh was one of fifteen teams to take part in the inaugural ICC Trophy.
-Held in 1979 22 May, it gave non-test playing countries the opportunity to qualify for that year's World Cup.
 Bangladesh, under the captaincy of Raqibul Hasan, won two matches and lost two, but failed to progress beyond the first round.
 Victory in the South-East Asian Cricket Conference Tournament in February 1984 ensured Bangladesh qualified for the 1986 Asia Cup.
-On 31 March 1986, Bangladesh played their first One Day International against a Full Member of the ICC.
+On 31 March 1986, Bangladesh played their first One Day International against a full member of the ICC.